Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 If you are creating a mirror or raidz topology, repeat the `grub-install` command for each disk in the pool.

-5.5b  For UEFI booting, install GRUB:
+5.6b  For UEFI booting, install GRUB:

     # grub-install --target=x86_64-efi --efi-directory=/boot/efi \
           --bootloader-id=debian --recheck --no-floppy

-5.6  Verify that the ZFS module is installed:
+5.7  Verify that the ZFS module is installed:

     # ls /boot/grub/*/zfs.mod

-5.7  Fix filesystem mount ordering
+5.8  Fix filesystem mount ordering

 [Until ZFS gains a systemd mount generator](https://github.com/zfsonlinux/zfs/issues/4898), there are races between mounting filesystems and starting certain daemons.
 In practice, the issues (e.g. [#5754](https://github.com/zfsonlinux/zfs/issues/5754)) seem to be with certain filesystems in `/var`, specifically `/var/log` and `/var/tmp`.
 Setting these to use `legacy` mounting, and listing them in `/etc/fstab` makes systemd aware that these are separate mountpoints.
 In turn, `rsyslog.service` depends on `var-log.mount` by way of `local-fs.target` and services using the `PrivateTmp` feature of systemd automatically use `After=var-tmp.mount`.

+Until there is support for mounting `/boot` in the initramfs, we also need to mount that, because it was marked `canmount=noauto`.
+Also, with UEFI, we need to ensure it is mounted before its child filesystem `/boot/efi`.

+`rpool` is guaranteed to be imported by the initramfs, so there is no point in adding `x-systemd.requires=zfs-import.target` to those filesystems.

+    For UEFI booting, unmount /boot/efi first:
+    # umount /boot/efi

+    Everything else applies to both BIOS and UEFI booting:

+    # zfs set mountpoint=legacy bpool/BOOT/debian
+    # echo bpool/BOOT/debian /boot zfs \
+          nodev,relatime,x-systemd.requires=zfs-import-bpool.service 0 0 >> /etc/fstab

     # zfs set mountpoint=legacy rpool/var/log
     # echo rpool/var/log /var/log zfs nodev,relatime 0 0 >> /etc/fstab